ioxu/microscratches-generator/README.md

 # microscratches-generator

+Release name "Aniseed".

-An app made in the Godot Engine
+An app made in the Godot Engine.

 Generates texture maps for controlling anisotropic rotation on 3d shading models, specifically in the style of microscopic scratches.